BBFF2025 Meet the Filmmakers: Alison Cornyn and Heather Greer

 What challenges did you face in making the film, and how did you overcome them?

 The main challenge we faced was to distill such a complex and emotional story into a short film.
-It took nearly ten years to make, and we could have easily created a feature-length film.
 That said, we’re so pleased with the final cut.
 We feel it’s powerful, emotional, and deeply moving.
 Of course, financing is always a challenge, and we hope to continue raising funds for a broader impact campaign and screening tour in New York State and beyond.

 What message or emotions do you hope your film conveys to the audience?